FarmBot-Docs/farmbot-software/v7/FarmBot-Software/support-policy.md

 ---
 title: "Support Policy"
 slug: "support-policy"
-excerpt: "60 days after a version is released, all previous releases will be considered \"deprecated\"."
+description: "60 days after a version is released, all previous releases will be considered \"deprecated\"."
 ---

 * toc